centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-packages.md

 This section describes how to install a Centreon Central server.

-### Install a Centreon Central server with a local database
+### Install a Centreon Central server with local database

 Run the command: